barionleg/Xipho/docs/icecast-trunk/yp.md

 ### Verifying the advertized URL

-After adjusting the settings and configuring your source client, you should verify setup:
+After adjusting the settings and configuring your source client, you should verify your setup:<br />
 Go to the Icecast web interface, specifically the admin part `/admin/` and look for the `listenurl` values of your streams.
 These URLs **MUST** work from the public internet, or your listings will fail.
+If you are running Icecast on a LAN, behind a NAT router, then test the stream from outside that network or ask someone 'on the internet' to help you verify.

 This is also one of the checks performed by a YP server.

 Common misconfigurations are:
  * `<hostname>` set to `localhost`
  * `<hostname>` set to some address that does **NOT** point to the Icecast server
  * hostname has AAAA record but Icecast not bound to `::`